Bardeslay History, Family Crest & Coats of Arms

 Early History of the Bardeslay family

-Another 117 words (8 lines of text) covering the years 164 and 1640 are included under the topic Early Bardeslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bardeslay research.
+Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Bardeslay History in all our PDF Extended History products and printed products wherever possible.

 Bardeslay Spelling Variations